Neighborhood & Home Safety

 It is important to prepare your home and property for when you go on vacation.
 Follow these tips when getting ready to leave your home unattended:

-4) DO NOT promote your vacation.
-Tweeting, updated your Facebook status, or using any other social media tools to announce your vacation plans also tells the world you are leaving your home unattended for an extended period of time.
+- Do not promote your vacation on any social media and tells the world you are leaving your home unattended for an extended period of time.

 - Put your lights on timers.
 Burglars look for homes that are dark, especially during later hours of the day.
 Investing in timers could help make sure your home isn’t targeted while you are away.